martijnvanbrummelen/nwipe/README.md

 of DBAN, in order to allow its use with any host distribution, thus giving better hardware support.

+The example below shows six drives being simultaneously erased.
+The video skips to the completion of all six wipes and shows five drives that were successfully erased and one drive that failed due to a I/O error.
+The drive that failed would then normally be physically destroyed.
+The five drives that were successfully wiped with zero errors or failures can then be redeployed.

 ![Example wipe](/images/example_wipe.gif)

 ## Compiling & Installing